About Paris (WI) Power Station

 Workers with exposure histories spanning multiple states — including Missouri facilities such as AmerenUE’s Labadie Energy Center in Franklin County and Portage des Sioux Energy Center in St. Charles County, or Illinois facilities such as Granite City Steel in Madison County — may have legal options in more than one jurisdiction.

 If any part of your work history includes Missouri facilities or Missouri union dispatch, your case may be governed by Missouri law — and the August 28, 2026 deadline imposed by pending legislation HB1649 may directly affect your claim.
-Call a Missouri asbestos attorney today to protect your rights before that window closes.
+Call a Wisconsin asbestos attorney today to protect your rights before that window closes.

 Occupations With Asbestos Exposure Risk